-1. Holidays: Full-time and Regular Part-time employees are entitled to the paid holidays listed below, provided that they employee normally works on that day.
-For nonexempt employees, holiday pay will be paid at the straight time hourly rate and will be pro-rated for employees that regularly work fewer than eight (8) hours on that day.
-Special Part-time employees (except as provided for under Article V.A.6) and Temporary employees are not entitled to paid holidays.
+Holidays: Full-time and Regular Part-time employees are entitled to the paid holidays listed below, provided that they employee normally works on that day.
+For nonexempt employees, holiday pay will be paid at the straight time hourly rate and will be pro-rated for employees that regularly work fewer than eight (8) hours on Deleted: A log of hours worked and tasks completed while working outside the office shall be maintained by the employee on a form established by the Commission and submitted to the employee's supervisor or Executive Director upon request that day.
+Temporary employees are not entitled to paid holidays.
 The following are recognized paid holidays: